Place Material on Reserve

 How to Place Material on Reserve at a Campus Library

 Bring the material to the Library Circulation Desk.

 - Course code and name

-- Loan period: In-library use, two hours, one day or three days
+- Loan period: two hours or overnight

 - Let us know how long your material will stay on reserve

 Your students can search for course reserves using the library catalogue's Reserve Desk.